dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_05_24-dotnet-basics.md

 #### Compiled vs. Interpreted

 An interpreted language is a programming language where the code which gets written by a developer is the final code which gets shipped as the application.
 For example, in PHP a developer doesn't compile `.php` files into something else.
-PHP files are the final artefact which get shipped to a web server and only when an incoming request hits the server the PHP engine will read all the `.php` files and interpret the code "just in time" to translate it into lower level machine code.
+PHP files are the final artefact which get shipped to a web server and only when an incoming request hits the server the PHP engine will read the `.php` files and interpret the code "just in time" to translate it into lower level machine code.
 If a developer made a mistake then they will not know until the code gets executed.
 This has the benefit that a developer can quickly modify raw `.php` files and get a quick feedback loop during development but on the other hand it means that many errors will not be found until the server runs the code.
 Typically an interpreted language also takes a slight performance hit because the runtime has to do the entire compilation at the time of execution.

 In contrast a compiled language does all of the compilation work (or parts of it) ahead of time.
 For example Go requires code to be compiled directly into native machine code before an application can run.
 This means that a developer will be notified by the compiler about any potential errors well ahead of execution, but equally it means that changes to the code require an additional step during development before they can get tested.